home-assistant/addons/zwave/DOCS.md

 ### Connecting remotely using a local ozw-admin application

 Alternatively, the ozw-admin application can be downloaded an installed on remote machine, like your desktop computer.
-To connect your
+To connect your remote machine:

 - Set a port number for the ozw-admin in the "Network" configuration section of the add-on and hit "SAVE".
 Advised is to use port 1983, as this is the default.